 In photochemical reactions one photon of a particular wavelength is absorbed by one molecule at a time.

-Such a state of electron is called triplet state and the duration of such metastable state is 10^6 sec.
-This time period is quite long enough for any photochemical reaction.
+Such a state of electron is called triplet state and the duration of such metastable state is 10^-6 sec.
+This time period is quite long enough for a photochemical reaction to occur.
 If nothing happens in this period, the electron in triplet state changes its spin by internal conversion and falls back to the ground state.
 The energy thus released is lost as phosphorescent energy or radiant energy.

 Photosynthesis is a series of processes of which some photochemical events are independent of temperature and some are temperature dependent enzymatic processes.
 The structural organization of chloroplasts is so designed the granal structures perform light induced photochemical reactions and then the products are released into the stromatic fluid, where carbon dioxide is fixed into carbohydrates.
 So, photosynthetic events have been broadly divided into two important sets of reactions called light reactions and dark reactions.

 This process is also known as Hill’s Reaction.
 It takes place mainly in granal and intergranal membranes.
 Light is primarily responsible for initiating a series of events, in which some are temperature dependent photochemical reactions.
 In this process three important products are produced i.e. liberation of oxygen, production of reducing power, and ATP synthesis by photophosphorylation.